cloudmesh-project/reu-2014/doc/source/projects/bioinformatics.rst

 Done This Week:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-- Determined what project I will be working on:
-	Studying and processing genomics data, specifically fungi genome sequences, and trying to create an accurate visualization of the relationship between the different sequences.
+- Determined what project I will be working on Studying and processing genomics data, specifically fungi genome sequences, and trying to create an accurate visualization of the relationship between the different sequences.

 - Studied up on using PlotViz, a visualization tool